Cars brands and logos that start with L

 We looked at car brands that start with “L” and saw all sorts of cool things.
 Lancia showed us that cars can be both pretty and smart.
 People like Roland Lloyd and Ferruccio Lamborghini have done amazing things, making cars that are something special.

-We checked out Lister Motor Company from Britain, known for making super nice sports cars, and learned about Austria’s love for cars.
+We checked out Lister Motor Company in Britain, known for making super-nice sports cars, and learned about Austria’s love for cars.
 Like LaSalle and Laurin & Klement, cars are all about luxury, telling us how car-making has changed.